melvinchow/DashboardsVisuals/Deaths in the USA from 2005-2015/Original_Report/readme.md

 ## Original article from which I am refuting the writer's claims.

 His claims were:
-* Whites are a much bigger threat to safety than blacks
+* Whites face a much bigger safety threat from guns than blacks do
 * Gun deaths happen more frequently than vehicle deaths

 Article from: